 You need to update your browser

-Modern browsers have better performance and support the latest web technologies.
-Try either:
+These modern browsers have better performance and support the latest web technologies.

 Sorry, Eventer doesn't work quite right on your device.